admin-cf-1/cardano-coin-selection/information/specification.md

 #### Principle 1: Dust Management

-The probability that random selection will choose dust entries from a UTxO set increases with the proportion of dust in the set.
+The probability that random selection will choose dust entries from a UTxO set _increases_ with the proportion of dust in the set.

 Therefore, for a UTxO set with a large amount of dust, there's a high probability that a random subset will include a large amount of dust.

-Over time, selecting entries randomly in this way will tend to limit amount of dust that accumulates in the UTxO set.
+Over time, selecting entries randomly in this way will tend to _limit_ the amount of dust that accumulates in the UTxO set.

 #### Principle 2: Change Management

-As mentioned in the [background](#background) section, coin selection algorithms should, over time, create a UTxO set that has useful outputs: outputs that will allow us to process future payments with a minimum number of inputs.
+As mentioned in the [background](#background) section, coin selection algorithms should, over time, create a UTxO set that has _useful_ outputs: outputs that will allow us to process future payments with a minimum number of inputs.

-If for each payment request of value **v** we create a change output of *roughly* the same value **v**, then we will end up with a distribution of change values that matches the typical value distribution of payment requests.
+If for each payment request of value **v** we create a change output of _roughly_ the same value **v**, then we will end up with a distribution of change values that matches the typical value distribution of payment requests.

 #### Principle 3: Performance Management

-Searching the UTxO set for additional entries to *improve* our change outputs is *only* useful if the UTxO set contains entries that are sufficiently small enough.
+Searching the UTxO set for additional entries to _improve_ our change outputs is _only_ useful if the UTxO set contains entries that are sufficiently small enough.
 But it is precisely when the UTxO set contains many small entries that it is less likely for a randomly-chosen UTxO entry to push the total above the upper bound.